willpags1/ci-scanning/README.md

 ## Steps:

+1. Open your GitHub account and create a new repository for today's lesson.

+2. Go to the Secrets page, and create 2 new secrets:

+`REGISTRY_USERNAME = <username listed above for your team>`

+`REGISTRY_PASSWORD = <Password that I'll give out just in time during the class>`

+3. Go to GitHub Actions and create a new sample action.
+Enter the below:

+  - uses: actions/checkout@v2
+      - name: Login to DockerHub Registry
+        run: docker login -u ${{ secrets.REGISTRY_USERNAME }} -p ${{ secrets.REGISTRY_PASSWORD }} dolpheus.jfrog.io

 According to the repository permission, you will need to login to your repository with docker login command

 `docker login dolpheus.jfrog.io`